0xdhrv/office-logg-py/README.md

     options:
-      i, to trigger in event, and enter in time o, to trigger out event, and enter out time s, to send message, to log message q, to quit application
+      i, to trigger in event, and enter in time o, to trigger out event, and enter out time t, to see time elapsed
+      l, to see time left
+      s, to send message, to log message q, to quit application
       h, to display this help message